rainlab/user-plugin/UPGRADE.md

 - New events added to [the events documentation](./docs/events.md).
 - Removed **rainlab.user.reactivate** event, since users can no longer reactivate their account without help from an administrator.

+### Feedback

+If there are any changes you would like us to include to make upgrading easier, let us know and we can accommodate them in a new release.

+Thanks for reading.